 Negative and Positive Roll Yields

-When future prices for oil and VIX are consistently higher than the current spot price, a situation known as a normal futures curve, then an ETF will consistently lose money as it rolls over future contracts if the spot price stays the same.
+When future prices for oil, VIX or Bitcoin are consistently higher than the current spot price, a situation known as either normal futures curve or contango, then an ETF will consistently lose money as it rolls over future contracts if the spot price stays the same.
 This situation is known as a negative roll yield.

-The only way an oil ETF will earn a positive return when there is a normal futures curve is if the spot price for oil when a futures contract expires is higher than the oil futures price at the time the ETF entered the contract.
+The only way an oil or Bitcoin ETF will earn a positive return when there is a normal futures curve is if the spot price for oil or Bitcoin when a futures contract expires is higher than the oil or Bitcoin futures price at the time the ETF entered the contract.

 Otherwise, if the spot price stays the same, when there is a normal futures curve, the ETF will always exit a futures contract at a lower price than it entered it, losing money, month after month.

 An inverted futures curve is when futures prices are lower than the current spot price.
-In this situation, an ETF that invests in oil or VIX futures will have a positive roll yield as the ETF will earn a profit on the futures contract if the spot price doesn’t fall below the futures price the ETF paid when it entered the contract.
+This is sometimes call backwardation.
+In this situation, an ETF that invests in oil, Bitcoin or VIX futures will have a positive roll yield as the ETF will earn a profit on the futures contract if the spot price doesn’t fall below the futures price the ETF paid when it entered the contract.